Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 6. It can be used to calibrate A/D offset and gain settings.

-7. It can be used to set up a new indicator prior to system calibration.
+7. It can be used to set up a new indicator before system calibration.

 Load cell Simulator - Conclusion

-If you want to read more, please purchase the ISO 376 and ASTM E74 standards as if you are performing meter substitution, you should have controlled copies of any standard you are trying to comply with.
+If you want to read more, please purchase the ISO 376 and ASTM E74 standards.
+If you are performing meter substitution, you should have controlled copies of any standard you are trying to comply with.

 When accessing overall measurement uncertainty, I always strive to do what yields the lowest overall measurement uncertainty to limit the overall risk.
 Calibrating everything as a system is much better, keeping the measurement traceability chain clean.